-We recently caught up with one of those disruptors: Danielle Kristine Toussaint, the inaugural Morgridge Communicator-in-Residence for Ascend at the Aspen Institute as well as an author, founder, and thought leader.
+We recently caught up with one of those disruptors, Danielle Kristine Toussaint.
+Danielle is the inaugural Morgridge Communicator-in-Residence for Ascend at the Aspen Institute as well as an author, founder and thought leader.
 We chatted about communicating effectively during our current times, the wisdom imparted in her newly released book, and what trends she expects to see in the future of giving and social entrepreneurship.

 On being a communicator and storyteller in unprecedented times

 A lifelong storyteller with extensive experience in the world of social enterprise and nonprofits, Danielle is excited by the opportunities for storytelling and deeper communication that this moment in history presents.

 As Danielle put it, “This is absolutely a moment when the world needs to turn to storytellers.
 There’s so much power in making connections through narrative, and storytelling is one of the ways that we allow both our hearts and our minds to process and get excited about information.
 Communication and storytelling is a beautiful instrument for a moment where there’s so much social, political, economic tumult.
 I really want to help people think differently, be more hopeful, and find solutions.”

 She’s right – storytelling is more important than ever.
 There is evidence that effective storytelling can help in fighting the spread of COVID-19 and online disinformation, in healing social and political rifts, and in addressing the issues raised by protests on race and privilege in society.